datafolklabs/boss/doc/source/dev/quickstart.rst

      Last Sync Time: never

-You will notice in the above example that the 'boss' repository has never been synced (which will be the case on a new install).
+You will notice in the above example that the ``boss`` repository has never been synced (which will be the case on a new install).
 To sync templates with remote sources, execute the following:

 .. code-block:: text

     $ boss sync
     Syncing Boss Templates . . .
     remote: Counting objects: 137, done.
     remote: Compressing objects: 100% (73/73), done.
     remote: Total 102 (delta 45), reused 83 (delta 26)